 A merchant cash advance is where you pay back a lender with a percentage of your daily credit card sales.
 It’s fast access to capital, has an easy approval process and may even be issued if you have bad credit.
 On the downside, the fees are expensive and it could decrease your cash flow.

 11. Credit Card Lenders

-If you have a solid credit score and need fast access to money then applying for a business credit card can be one of the best alternatives for lending.
-Be cautious of high-interest rates the expensive penalties that can incur if you miss a payment.
+If you have a solid credit score and need fast access to money, then applying for a business credit card can be one of the best alternatives for lending.
+Be cautious of high interest rates and the expensive penalties that can incur if you miss a payment.

 There are a number of startup competitions where the winning business could receive a cash prize.
 For example, participating in LAUNCH could help you win $2,500.

 This is a variation of factoring where a purchase order financing company pays your business for goods that are needed to fulfill an order.
 After the order has been fulfilled, the buyer will reimburse the purchase order financing company.
 In other words, the goods are used as collateral, which means it doesn’t involve a line of credit.
 It’s a great option if you have cash flow problems and need to fulfill a large order.